-BREAKING: Efe wins Big Brother Naija - Premium Times Nigeria
+Efe wins Big Brother Naija - Premium Times Nigeria

 Efe, an upcoming rap artiste, appeared to be the `favourite’ of so many Nigerian celebrities.

-Music legend, 2Baba (Innocent) Idibia, Mavin/Roc Nation singer, Tiwa Savage and ‘Mad over you’ crooner, Runtown, will perform at the grand finale.
+Music legend, 2Baba (Innocent) Idibia; and Mavin/Roc Nation singer, Tiwa Savage; performed at the live eviction show.

 At the last eviction, 11 million votes were recorded.